sripplin/website/_posts/2023-02-02-sm-is-capex.md

 [^3]: Unfortunately, usually only one-time at IPO and even then often with no y-axis 🙄 or excluding older cohorts.

 [^4]: I’m not \*actually\* advocating for GAAP or IFRS rules to change.
 Better and more standard customer cohort disclosure would be more productive than forcing S&M to be capex at the reporting and tax level.
-But, for managers and investors, this is a useful framework for analysis and mindset that has numerous benefits.
+But, for managers and investors, this is a useful framework for analysis and a mindset that has numerous benefits.

 [^5]: Ideally you can delineate S&M that is CAC versus non-CAC (e.g. to retain existing customers), but in practice that is complex to do, and likely impossible for analysis of a public company.
 Assuming all of S&M is CAC is a valid assumption that works because is balanced out by no S&M expense post-acquisition, as long as it is consistent.
 Just note this assumption may overstate CAC (as well as PAV on the other side), especially in later years as an increasing portion of a company’s marketing spend becomes attributable to its growing base of existing customers, rather than new customer acquisition.